dotnet/docs/docs/core/packages.md

 The key .NET Core metapackages are:

 - [Microsoft.NETCore.App](https://www.nuget.org/packages/Microsoft.NETCore.App) - Describes the libraries that are part of the .NET Core distribution.
 Establishes the [`.NETCoreApp` framework](https://github.com/dotnet/core-setup/blob/release/1.1.0/pkg/projects/Microsoft.NETCore.App/Microsoft.NETCore.App.pkgproj).
 Depends on the smaller `NETStandard.Library`.
-- - [Microsoft.AspNetCore.App](https://www.nuget.org/packages/Microsoft.AspNetCore.App) - See [Microsoft.AspNetCore.App metapackage for ASP.NET Core](/aspnet/core/fundamentals/metapackage) for more information.
+- [Microsoft.AspNetCore.App](https://www.nuget.org/packages/Microsoft.AspNetCore.App) - Includes all the supported packages from ASP.NET Core and Entity Framework Core except those that contain third-party dependencies.
+See [Microsoft.AspNetCore.App metapackage for ASP.NET Core](/aspnet/core/fundamentals/metapackage) for more information.
 - [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All) - Includes all the supported packages from ASP.NET Core, Entity Framework Core, and internal and third-party dependencies used by ASP.NET Core and Entity Framework Core.
 See [Microsoft.AspNetCore.All metapackage for ASP.NET Core 2.x](/aspnet/core/fundamentals/metapackage) for more information.
 - [Microsoft.NETCore.Portable.Compatibility](https://www.nuget.org/packages/Microsoft.NETCore.Portable.Compatibility) - A set of compatibility facades that enable mscorlib-based Portable Class Libraries (PCLs) to run on .NET Core.